Rates in the Central Limit Theorem and diffusion approximation via Stein's Method: Abstract

 \section{Abstract}

-We present a way to use Stein's method in order to bound the Wasserstein distance of order $2$ between a measure $\nu$ and another measure $\mu$, assumed to be the reversible measure of a diffusion operator, using non-exchangeable pairs of random variables drawn from $\nu$.
-We then show that, whenever $\mu$ is the Gaussian measure $\gamma$, one can use exchangeable pairs of random variables drawn from $\nu$ to bound the Wasserstein distance of order $p$, for any $p \geq 2$, between $\nu$ and $\gamma$.
+We present a way to use Stein's method in order to bound the Wasserstein distance of order $2$ between two measures $\nu$ and $\mu$ supported on $\RR^d$ under the assumption that $\mu$ is the reversible measure of a diffusion process.
+In order to apply our result, we only require to have access to a stochastic process $(X_t)_{t \geq 0}$ such that $X_t$ is drawn from $\nu$ for any $t > 0$.
+We then show that, whenever $\mu$ is the Gaussian measure $\gamma$, one can use a slightly different approach to bound the Wasserstein distances of order $p \geq 1$ between $\nu$ and $\gamma$ under an additional exchangeability assumption on the stochastic process $(X_t)_{t \geq 0}$.
 Using our results, we are able to obtain convergence rates for the multi-dimensional Central Limit Theorem in terms of Wasserstein distances of order $p \geq 2$.
-In a second time, we use our approach to bound the Wasserstein distance of order $2$ between the measure of a Markov chain and the reversible measure of a diffusion process satisfying some technical conditions and tackle two problems appearing in the field of data analysis: density estimation for geometric random graphs and sampling via the Langevin Monte Carlo algorithm.
+Our results can also provide bounds for steady-state diffusion approximation, allowing us to tackle two problems appearing in the field of data analysis by giving a quantitative convergence result for invariant measures of random walks on random geometric graphs and by providing quantitative guarantees for a Monte Carlo sampling algorithm.